Bounties

 Strategic Notes

-As a planet owner: When a pirate robs your Trading Post the feed broadcasts their name to the galaxy.
-Post a bounty immediately — hunters will have intel and motive.
+As a planet owner: if your Trading Post is ever robbed, the feed broadcasts the thief’s name to the galaxy — prime material for a bounty posting.